TaBSA -- A framework for training and benchmarking algorithms scheduling tasks for mobile robots working in dynamic

 \subsubsection{Creating the Agent Plugins}

 An \StAgentPlugin{} extends an agent with a selected capability of considerable complexity.
 Each \StAgentPlugin{} has its unique interface, depending on how it works.
-This is due to the infinite number of potential skills with which a \StDecAgent{} can be extended. \StDecAgents{} wishing to use them must adapt to the way it works.
-By separating a capability as a \StAgentPlugin{}, there is no need to implement it individually for each \StDecAgent{}, and new \StDecAgents{} are not forced to expand the code of the old ones to have it.
+This is due to the infinite number of potential skills with which a \StDecAgent{} can be extended.
+By separating a capability as an \StAgentPlugin{}, there is no need to implement it individually for each \StDecAgent{}, and new \StDecAgents{} are not forced to expand the code of the old ones to have it.
 Any \StDecAgent{} can use these \StAgentPlugins{}.
 An illustrative example of an \StAgentPlugin{} could be a 'task request predictor' that estimates the timestamps of future tasks.